plenkyman/RFID_RC522_Python3_TheDoor/README.md

 1.	wget http://www.plenkyman.com/installthedoor.sh
 2.	sh installthedoor.sh

-This will take around 20 minutes, you will have to accept 3 prompts and enter a root password for mysql.
+This will take around 20 minutes, it will update and upgrade apt-get, install subversion and mysql, pypy pymysql, you will have to accept 3 prompts and enter a root password for mysql.
 The Rasperry will shut down when installation is finished.

 After reboot run the SetupCards.py by running setupcards in terminal.